JoyTerence/Gatsby-Blog/content/react-native/index.md

 __Final thoughts__
 ***
 I had a wonderful learning experience with react native.
 Personally, I feel it is a fun tool to learn.
 There has been a good amount of demand for react native developers at Bengaluru, where I'm currently residing.
-I believe eventually, we might have a framework that has resolved all the observed issues with any cross-platform mobile development frameworks.
+I believe eventually, we might have a framework that has addressed cross-platform mobile development frameworks issues and is identical to native development in all respects.
 I am planning to spend some time with Flutter, mainly due to being bombarded with Medium posts by its proponents 😅 and also to learn for the fun.